Super Mario Kart: Gameplay

 Super Mario Kart is a kart racing game featuring several single and multiplayer modes.
 During the game, players take control of one of eight Mario franchise characters, each with differing capabilities, and drive karts around tracks with a Mario franchise theme.
 In order for them to begin driving, Lakitu appears with a traffic light hanging on his fishing pole at the starting line, which starts the countdown.
 When the light turns green, the race or battle begins.
 During a race, the player's viewpoint is from behind their kart.
 The goal of the game is to either finish a race ahead of other racers, who are controlled by the computer and other players, or complete a circuit in the fastest time.
 There is a battle mode in which the aim is to attack the karts of the other human players.

+Some tracks feature chevron-shaped boost panels to increase speed for a brief moment.
+In addition, there are also short ramps that racers can use to launch themselves in the air.
+A combination of the two makes the player jump higher at a high speed.

-Tiles marked with question marks are arrayed on the race tracks; they give special abilities (power-ups) to a player's kart if the vehicle passes over them.
-Power-ups, such as the ability to throw shells and bananas, allow racers to hit others with the objects, causing them to spin and lose control.
-A kart that obtains the star power-up is temporarily invulnerable to attack.
-Computer players have specific special powers associated with each character, that they are able to use throughout the race.
+Panels marked with question marks are arrayed on the race tracks; they give special abilities (power-ups) to a player's kart if the vehicle passes over them.
+Certain power-ups, such as the ability to throw shells and bananas, allow racers to hit other racers with objects, causing them to spin and lose control.
+A kart that obtains the star power-up is temporarily invincible.
+Computer players have specific special powers associated with each character that they are able to use throughout the race.
 Lines of coins are found on the tracks in competitive race modes.
-By running over these coins, a kart collects them and increases its top speed.
+By running over these coins, a kart collects them to increase its top speed.
 Having coins helps players when their kart is hit by another: instead of spinning and losing control, they lose a coin.
 Coins are lost when karts are struck by power-ups or fall off the tracks.

 The game features advanced maneuvers such as power sliding and hopping.
 Power sliding allows a kart to maintain its speed while turning, although executing the maneuver for too long causes the kart to spin.
 Hopping helps a kart execute tighter turns: the kart makes a short hop and turns in the air, speeding off in the new direction when it lands.
 Reviewers praised Super Mario Kart's gameplay, describing the battle mode as "addictive" and the single player gameplay as "incredible".
 IGN stated that the gameplay mechanics defined the genre.